telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-cell.md

 # Styling Cells

->tipBefore reading this topic, you might find useful to get familiar with the [Template Structure of the GridViewCell]({%slug radgridview-styles-and-templates-templates-structure%}#gridviewcell).
+>tipBefore reading this topic, you might find it useful to get familiar with the [Template Structure of the GridViewCell]({%slug radgridview-styles-and-templates-templates-structure%}#gridviewcell).

 In this article we will discuss the following topics: